Perihelion Precession

 | Discrepancy | ~43″/century | ~43″/century |

 Both columns describe the same physical motion in the ecliptic plane — the difference is the reference direction.
 The right column (geocentric) is what’s directly measured on Earth, against the moving vernal equinox which drifts backward at ~5,028.8″/century due to Earth’s axial precession.
-The left column (ICRF) is derived by subtracting that drift, so it’s measured against fixed stars instead.
-The equinox drift cancels out when you subtract, so the ~43″ discrepancy is the same in both frames.
+The left column (ICRF) subtracts that drift, measuring against fixed stars.
+The equinox drift cancels in subtraction, so the ~43″ discrepancy is the same in both frames.

 | Planet | Contribution | Percentage |